flooose/lunaryorn.github.io/_drafts/my-journey-to-spacemacs.md

----
-title: My journey to Spacemacs
----

-Over the last few months I was slowly gravitating towards Spacemacs.
-About a month ago I finally couldn’t resist its gravitational pull anymore, and abandoned my hand-crafted, beautiful, elaborate, 3k lines personal Emacs configuration in favour of Spacemacs.
+a month ago I finally couldn’t resist its gravitational pull anymore, and abandoned my hand-crafted, elaborate, 3k lines personal Emacs configuration in favour of Spacemacs.

 In this post I’ll write about why I did that, what switching to a entirely different Emacs configuration was like, and how that whole thing feels now.